Frequently Asked Questions

 Q: Where do BAK participants sleep?

-will I be able to set up?
+Q: If I do tent camp, where will I be able to set up?

 A: Most school facilities allow BAK participants to place their tents on the maintained lawns immediately surrounding the school.
 On rare occasions, designated camping facilities are a block or two from the school.
 Specifics will be included in your route guide.

 Q: What should I pack?